 When an employee cannot work for more than seven days due to their injury or illness, they will be eligible for temporary total disability ("TTD") benefits.
 This means that they are eligible to receive pay that typically equals approximately 70% of their weekly wage.
 TTD benefits received may not fall below or exceed certain minimum and maximum levels set by the State.
 Once the employee returns to work, TTD benefits will cease.

-Permanent Partial Benefits
+Permanent Partial Disability Benefits

 A scheduled loss includes any disability that hinders the use of arms, hands, feet, legs, fingers, toes, ears, teeth or eyes.
-“Non-scheduled” losses involve any area that isn’t defined or included in “scheduled” losses.
+Non-scheduled losses involve any area that isn’t defined or included in “scheduled” losses.
 These typically manifest as back injuries, or problems with the heart or lungs.

-Permanent Total Benefits
+Permanent Total Disability Benefits

 If the illness or injury is so severe that the employee is unable to return to any type of gainful employment, then he or she may be eligible to receive permanent total disability benefits.
 Permanent total benefits are paid out on a ratio based on the employee’s former level of pay.
-They are entitled to receive approximately 70% of their former weekly average pay.
+They are entitled to receive approximately 70 percent of their former weekly average pay.
 Like TTD benefits, their weekly compensation may be subject to certain minimum and maximum amounts.